Skip to main content

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Photograph+of+a+Family+Building+the+backyard+barbecue%2C+Park+Forest%2C+Illinois%2C+%5Bca.+mid-1950s%5D">A Photograph of a Family Building the backyard barbecue, Park Forest, Illinois, [ca. mid-1950s]</a>

-Homes transformed from purely functional spaces or decorative statements, but a family’s personal retreat, and rooms like Fisher’s—-dens or rec and game rooms—began to pop up across the country.
+Homes transformed from purely functional spaces or decorative statements, into a family’s personal retreat, and rooms like Fisher’s game room began to pop up across the country.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=The+White+House+Game+Room%2C+sourced+by+Billiard%27s+Digest%2C+ACD+Sept.+2025">The White House Game Room, sourced by Billiard's Digest, ACD Sept.
 2025</a>

-Much like the hearth privileged in the Pennsylvania Dutch Kitchen, a pool table sits prominently placed at the heart of the room, doubling as a card table and signaling a shift from quaint conversation to competitive sport and social drinking.
+Featured prominently in the center of the room is a pool table, doubling as a card table and signaling a shift from quaint conversation to competitive sport and social drinking.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Zoom+Capture+of+the+Pool+Table+in+the+Game+Room%2C+created+by+Mrs.+Fisher%2C+%5Bca.+1940s-1950s%5D">A Zoom Capture of the Pool Table in the Game Room, created by Mrs. Fisher, [ca. 1940s-1950s]</a>